rovinski/rovinski.github.io/index.md

 the course is an open-ended project for groups to work in teams to create a microcontroller-based toy.
 It's always very interesting to see the ideas students come up with!

-My role as an IA / GSI has been to instruct and supervise labs as well as mentor students on their projects.
+My role as an IA / GSI was to instruct and supervise labs as well as mentor students on their projects.
 Because the projects are so open-ended, students often select projects that require a much greater working knowledge than the class formally provides through lectures.
 It's my job to help teach and guide the students in the material that is often multiple courses ahead of their current knowledge base, although students often do a good job of learning topics on their own.

+**Current / Future Teaching**
+* 2025 Spring - ECE-GY 6443: VLSI System and Architecture Design
+* 2024 Fall - ECE-GY 9433: Agile System-on-Chip Design (Special Topics)

-**Past Teaching**:
+**Past Teaching**
+* NYU
+  * 2024 Spring - ECE-GY 9433: Agile System-on-Chip Design (Special Topics)

 * Michigan
-  * Winter 2019 - ENGR 100: Microprocessors and Toys
+  * 2019 Winter - ENGR 100: Microprocessors and Toys
-  * Winter 2018 - ENGR 100: Microprocessors and Toys
+  * 2018 Winter - ENGR 100: Microprocessors and Toys
-  * Winter 2016 - ENGR 100: Microprocessors and Toys
+  * 2016 Winter - ENGR 100: Microprocessors and Toys
-  * Winter 2015 - ENGR 100: Microprocessors and Toys
+  * 2015 Winter - ENGR 100: Microprocessors and Toys
-  * Winter 2014 - ENGR 100: Microprocessors and Toys
+  * 2014 Winter - ENGR 100: Microprocessors and Toys

 {% comment %}
 ## Roles and Responsibilities